Submission and verification

 Step 3: Submit proofs

-Option A: On-chain submission
+Option A: Off-chain submission

 Using your UpaClient (see setup), submit your array CircuitIdProofsAndInputs[].